Managing tables and directories

 Note

-Currently, only adding new rows to a table is supported, while the preview is disabled in the management console.
+Currently, you can only add new rows to a table, without any preview in the management console.

 - In the management console